BloomTech-Labs/code-your-dreams-fe/README.md

 _Equipping K-12 and adult students with the skills and resources to innovate technology solutions for our world._

-The Code Your Dreams (CYD) Curriculum Portal is an app that helps the CYD team provide access to chapter members across each organization.
-It is a tool that helps to organize files hosted in the cloud (like in Google Drive or Dropbox) by creating a single location where members can come to find links to all of the materials they need for their chapter.
-The portal provides organization for chapters and members, courses and links to course materials, and other administrative use cases.
+The Code Your Dreams (CYD) Curriculum Portal is an app that helps the CYD team provide access to course materials for chapter members across each organization.
+It is a tool that organizes files hosted in the cloud (like in Google Drive or Dropbox) by creating a single location where members can come to find links to all of the materials they need for their chapter.
+The portal provides organization for chapters and members, courses and links to course materials, as well as other administrative use cases.

 ## Deployed Project